whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Spiritual Strength with Others.md

 You've joined with other people into groups that continually share with each other, and where people can safely speak their heart.
 You've practiced holding yourself and others to high standards and making it easy for others to do the same for you.

-And if you haven't completed all the activities on the first read-through of this book, that's ok!
-These are life-long practices, meant to be done over and over till they become a way of life.
+If you haven't completed all the activities yet, that's ok!
+These are life-long practices, meant to be done over and over until they become a way of life.
 If you haven't started, that's ok too.
-Go back through the book and start now.
+Now is a good time to start.

 #### Build a Healthy Community by Building Spiritual Strength with Others

 A great way to begin building a healthy community, and eventually a healthy nation, is to build the _most amazing friendships ever._

-What kinds of friends do you want to have?
+What kind of friends do you want to have?
 Do you want friends who have your back no matter what, who share and always tell the truth, who care about the Earth and enjoy life?
 If you want friends like that, what kind of friend would you need to be?

+Of course -- you'd need to be that kind of friend too.

 There are so many people that want friendships like this.
 Whether you meet people online, at shops, at political events, anarchist spaces, in your neighborhood, or just by chance, many people long for such beautiful relationships, and they will be glad to meet you.

 Find others who also want rich friendships, and practice the revolutionary activities together.
 When you make a good friend, practice supporting each other, sharing, standing for what's right, holding each other to a high standard, encouraging each person to give their sacred gifts, and cultivating bravery.
 Practice purposely creating surveillance-free spaces without any recording devices present so you can have privacy.

+Deep friendships usually take time to grow, but they will grow a lot faster if you have a clear intention for the kind of friendship you want to have, and the kind of friend you want to be.

 Many people have little time and energy to develop deep friendships due to all kinds of stressors, such as keeping their job, rearing children, and worrying about politics.
 Find ways to share your time and energy so that overworked parents can have some time away from kids without resorting to electronic "babysitters," or so people can feel resilient if their job goes away.
 If someone lives in a food desert, help them get fresh produce.
 If someone can't afford fresh produce, help them find a worktrade opportunity so they don't need to pay to eat well.

-Have fun together -- go on camping trips and ask each person to bring a story to share around the fire, make music in someone's living room, and have parties to celebrate milestones in kids' lives, like their first step or first successful hunt.
+Have fun together -- go on camping trips and ask each person to bring a story to share around the fire, make music in someone's living room, train self-defense and bravery, and celebrate milestones in kids' lives, like their first step or first successful hunt.

 Build up each other's dignity.
 Help each other remember what's important in life -- taking care of each other and the Earth.
 Being around excellent and beautiful people is the best antidote I know for the endless superficiality and corruption in the news and entertainment shows.